Jeff-Adler/mentorMe-frontend/README.md

 bundle install
 ```

-3. Fork and clone this repo
+3. Fork and clone this (frontend) repo

 4. From terminal (preferably in another tab), enter: